LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 Halbach magnetic arrays present a compelling choice for mobile NMR due to their ability to produce highly homogeneous and robust magnetic fields per unit of magnetic mass, coupled with minimal stray fields.
 The term "Halbach Array" (commonly known as "magic rings") denotes a precise configuration of permanent magnets designed to amplify magnetic flux on one side while concurrently mitigating or eliminating it on the opposite side. [@inbook]

+The Halbach magnetic array emerges as a crucial element for future Magnet Characterization.
+Given that this thesis centers on assessing the sensors' applicability, the Halbach magnetic array serves as a tool for measurements, although its implementation and further discussion will not be the primary focus.

 In order to compensate for inhomogeneities in a finished system, there are various so-called shimming procedures which further improve homogeneity after the system has been assembled.
 This procedure is explained in the following chapter.